Norwegian Union of Municipal and General Employees

 The Norwegian Union of Municipal and General Employees (Fagforbundet) is a trade union in Norway.
-It has a membership of 395,000 and is affiliated with the Norwegian Confederation of Trade Unions (LO).
+It has a membership of over 400,000 and is affiliated with the Norwegian Confederation of Trade Unions (LO).

 It was founded in 2003 as a merger of the Norwegian Union of Municipal Employees and the Norwegian Association of Health and Social Care Personnel.
 In 2020, it was joined by the Norwegian Post and Communications Union.